GabrielRRussell/Nomad/README.md

 These are simply remnants of an older product, and as such I would recommend that you check out Nomad 2.0 Non-Legacy to learn more about the actual project results.

 All of the documentation here is outlined in the lone txt file that I created.
 It has mistakes, typos, and bad grammar.
 It was never meant to see the light of the internet, so don't expect much from it.

+EDIT: This should be launched in the original Logisim, NOT Logisim Evolution.